New Guinea fruit fly

 - Dacus trivialis Drew

-- About the same length as a common housefly but more slender like a small wasp.
+- About the same length (approximately 7mm) as a common housefly but more slender like a small wasp.

-- Like other fruit flies, varies in colour from white to yellow-brown.
+- Varies in colour from white to yellow-brown.

 Plant stage and plant parts affected